 The TULSA-PRO® system is intended to ablate benign and malignant prostate tissue, however there are other treatment options for prostate disease.
 There are currently no marketed devices indicated for the treatment of prostate diseases or prostate cancer and Profound's FDA indication and CE mark in the EU also do not include treatment of any particular disease or condition.
 However, there are a number of devices indicated for the destruction or removal of prostate tissue and devices indicated for use in performing surgical procedures that physicians and surgeons currently utilize when treating patients with prostate disease, including prostate cancer.
-Approaches that physicians and surgeons currently use to address prostate disease include: (1) watchful waiting/active surveillance; (2)
+Approaches that physicians and surgeons currently use to address prostate disease include: (1) watchful waiting/active surveillance; (2) simple prostectomy; (3) radical prostatectomy (includes open, laparoscopic and robotic procedures); (4) radiation therapies including, external beam radiation therapy, brachytherapy and high dose radiation; (5) cryoablation; and (6) trans-rectal high intensity focused ultrasound ("HIFU").
+In addition, certain adjunct or less common procedures are used or are under development to address prostate disease, such as androgen deprivation therapy and proton beam therapy.

-Management's Discussion and Analysis For the years ended December 31, 2022 and 2021 In USD\$ (000s)
+Management's Discussion and Analysis For the three and nine months ended September 30, 2022 and 2021 In USD\$ (000s)